recloudstream/color-picker-android/README.md

 <img src="https://github.com/jaredrummler/ColorPicker/blob/master/demo/src/main/res/mipmap-xxxhdpi/ic_launcher.png?raw=true" align="left" hspace="10" vspace="10"></a>

 Yet another open source color picker for Android.
 So, why should you use this color picker?
 It is highly customizable and easy to use.
-You can simply add the `ColorPreference` to your preferences and a beautiful color picker dialog will be displayed without additional code.
+You can simply add the `ColorPickerPreference` to your preferences and a beautiful color picker dialog will be displayed without additional code.
 The color picker supports alpha and allows you to set your own presets.

 The original ColorPickerView was written by [Daniel Nilsson](https://github.com/danielnilsson9/color-picker-view).